 Capacity-building in youth work in dealing with new forms of extremism through innovative online tools

-CAYET will increase the capacity of youth workers in preventing violent extremism and radicalization amongst young people through innovative digital tools (IDTs) which they can easily apply in their daily work.
+CAYET increases the capacity of youth workers in preventing violent extremism and radicalization amongst young people through innovative digital tools (IDTs) which they can easily apply in their daily work.
 IDTs are not booklets or guidelines as thus far developed, but actual digital tools, tailored to youth work and evidence based.

 Develop and put at the disposal of youth workers innovative digital educational resources to understand and prevent violent extremism and radicalization.
 This involves creating an innovative digital toolbox directly relevant to everyday youth work to be placed online and containing: